-- used capital losses; - the tax loss carry forward regulations in different jurisdictions. - the diverse tax treatments of deferred consideration amounts applied in each jurisdiction; - deferred tax; - As at 31/12/2024 the Group had unutilised trading losses of £66,607.
+- The tax loss carry forward regulations in different jurisdictions. - The diverse tax treatments of deferred consideration amounts applied in each jurisdiction; - · Deferred tax; - As at 31/12/2024 the Group had unutilised trading losses of £66,607.

 The tax rates applicable in the jurisdictions are: